bkochuna/mpact-dev-env/README.md

 Patch: incremented for dev-envs containing TPL or tool with different patch than used in default

-Tag: set for any devations from major.minor.patch
+Tag: set for any deviations from major.minor.patch

 E.g, v1.0 would have gcc-4.8.3 and mpich-3.1.3, v2.0 would have gcc-5.4.0 and mpich-3.1.3, and v1.0-mvapich would have gcc-4.8.3 and mvapich2-2.3.